History of Moo-La by Joyce Whitis

 For many people, the cow on the square is a friendly sign in the town.
 She reflects our agrarian heritage and a country image that most Texans have no desire to shake.

-A special thanks to Joyce Whitis for (insert wording here).
+A special thanks to Joyce Whitis for putting together this history of Moo-la.

 Mark Your Calendar